LazoCoder/Pokemon-Terminal/README.md

 Usage:
     pokemon [parameter]

 Parameters:
     [name]        -   Change the terminal background to the specified Pokemon.
     [index]       -   Change the terminal background to a Pokemon by its index.
     [region]      -   List all the Pokemon of the specified region.
-    [letter]    -   List all Pokemon who's names begin with a particular letter.
+    [one letter]  -   List all Pokemon who's names begin with a particular letter.
+    [two letters] -   List all Pokemon who's names begin with those two letters.

 Other Parameters:
-    pokemon all             -   List all the Pokemon supported. pokemon random          -   Pick a Pokemon at random. pokemon ?               -   Identify the current Pokemon. pokemon regions         -   List all the available regions. pokemon slideshow       -   Iterate through each Pokemon. pokemon slideshow-kanto -   Iterate through each Pokemon in the specified reigon. pokemon extra           -   List all the Pokemon from the 'Extra' folder. pokemon help            -   Display this menu.
+    pokemon all             -   List all the Pokemon supported. pokemon regions         -   List all the available regions. pokemon extra           -   List all the Pokemon from the 'Extra' folder. pokemon random          -   Change the terminal background to a random Pokemon. pokemon ?               -   Identify the current Pokemon in the terminal. pokemon _pikachu        -   Change the wallpaper to the specified Pokemon. pokemon _random         -   Change the wallpaper to a random Pokemon. pokemon _?              -   Identify the current Pokemon in the wallpaper. pokemon slideshow       -   Iterate through each Pokemon. pokemon slideshow-kanto -   Iterate through each Pokemon in the specified region. pokemon help            -   Display this menu.

 ```